ratanlalmahanta/ratanlalmahanta.github.io/about.md

----
-layout: single
-title: "About"
-permalink: /about/
----

-## Ratanlal Mahanta

-With over a decade of experience in quantitative finance and AI, I specialize in advanced modeling, risk management, and pioneering research in financial markets.

-My work includes AI-driven quantitative research, option pricing models, risk management strategies, and climate risk in green finance.
+# About Me

+Welcome!
+I'm **Ratanlal Mahanta**, a lead scientist with over 12 years of experience in computational finance, AI, and risk management.
+My work is deeply rooted in quantitative finance, where I bring a blend of academic rigor and practical insight into financial modeling, AI-driven solutions, and advanced risk management techniques.

+My professional journey spans roles in research and consulting, with a focus on AI-integrated financial markets, option pricing models, FRTB, and interest rate models.
+I have a passion for applying novel mathematical methods to real-world challenges, especially in areas like green finance, tail risk hedging, and Bayesian machine learning.
+In recent years, I've been actively engaged in developing AI-driven tools to optimize portfolio selection, calibrate complex models, and enhance decision-making processes in financial markets.

-Feel free to explore my projects and publications to learn more about my contributions to computational finance and AI.
+Feel free to explore my GitHub for projects, presentations, and resources that reflect my dedication to pushing the boundaries of finance and AI.
+Thank you for visiting!